Referral to a specialist for symptoms of ovarian cancer

 Seeing your GP

 It can be hard for GPs to decide who may have cancer and who might have a more minor condition.
 For some symptoms, your doctor may ask you to wait to see if the symptoms get better or respond to treatment, such as antibiotics.
-Your doctor might ask you to go back if symptoms continue or get worse.

 UK referral guidelines

 There are guidelines for GPs to help them decide who needs a referral.
+These vary between the different UK nations.
+Your GP will use these guidelines as well as their own experience and judgement.

-• long lasting swelling or bloating of your tummy
+• swelling or bloating of your tummy

-• loss of appetite or feeling full quickly
+• loss of appetite and, or feeling full quickly

 • pain in your tummy (abdomen) or lower part of your abdomen (pelvis)